Darren Sharper: 2005

-On March 12, 2005, the Minnesota Vikings signed Sharper to a four-year, $10.60 million contract that includes a signing bonus $4 million.
+On March 12, 2005, the Minnesota Vikings signed Sharper to a four—year, $14.20 million contract that includes $4.90 million guaranteed and a signing bonus of $1.00 million.

 Sharper entered training camp slated as the starting free safety.
 Head coach Mike Tice officially named Sharper the starter to begin the regular season, along with strong safety Corey Chavous and cornerbacks Fred Smoot and Brian Williams.

 He started in the Minnesota Vikings' season-opener against the Tampa Bay Buccaneers and collected a season-high nine combined tackles, deflected two passes, forces a fumble, and returned an interception for a touchdown during a 24–13 loss.
 Sharper intercepted a pass by quarterback Brian Griese and returned it for an 88-yard touchdown in the first quarter.
 He was sidelined for two games (Weeks 3–4) after injuring his quadriceps.
 On November 13, 2005, Sharper recorded four combined tackles, deflected five passes, made a career-high three interceptions, and returned an interception for a touchdown during a 24–21 win at the New York Giants in Week 10.
 Sharper intercepted a pass by Giants' quarterback Eli Manning and returned it for a 92-yard touchdown in the first quarter.
 On December 20, 2005, it was announced that Sharper was selected to the 2006 Pro Bowl.
 He finished his first season with the Minnesota Vikings with a total of 51 combined tackles (41 solo), 16 pass deflections, tied his career-high of nine interceptions, forced a fumble, and scored two touchdowns in 14 games and 14 starts.